-Let’s see how Google Wallet and Android Pay fit the open loop transit fare payments.
+Let’s see how Google Pay (now – Google Wallet) and Apple Pay fit the open-loop transit fare payments.

 There are some differences between Apple Pay and Google Wallet, but they are not relevant for public transit fare collection.

 - A smartphone or other Android/Apple device with Google Wallet or Apple Pay can be tapped in a brick-and-mortar store with a point of sale (POS) or transit validator with contactless (NFC) capabilities instead of a real card.